kiramclean/notes/talks/software_for_the_internet.md

 **Phoenix** → web framework

-^ Phoenix is a web framework written in Elixir.
-It's a full stack framework (comes with great front-end tooling and a database abstraction layer).
-It's similar to other MVC frameworks, although it doesn't really have "models" because Elixir is functional.
-So it's like Rails (Ruby), sort of like express (NodeJS), Django (Python), Play (Java/Scala).
+^ - Phoenix is a web framework written in Elixir by Chris McCord
+- Full stack framework (comes with great front-end tooling and a database abstraction layer)
+- Similar to other MVC frameworks, although it doesn't really have "models" because Elixir is more functional
+- Similar to Rails (Ruby), sort of like express (NodeJS), Django (Python), Play (Java/Scala).

-^ So, Phoenix and Elixir are new, but Erlang is relatively old and proven to be reliable for highly concurrent apps at scale.
+- So, Phoenix and Elixir are new, but Erlang is relatively old and proven to be reliable for highly concurrent apps at scale.
 Elixir is just Erlang byte code, so you don't need to take much of a leap of faith to trust it.

 ![inline, 60%](elixir.png) ![inline, 90%](erlang.png) ![inline, 20%](phoenix.png)

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

-> Scaling web apps is hard.
+> Scaling web apps is hard

-^ I'm a web developer.
-I do mostly Ruby on Rails, also front-end stuff with different JavaScript frameworks.
-I haven't been doing it for that long, but I noticed that you quickly start to run to the same problems with web apps over and over again, especially when you try to scale them.
+^ - I'm a web developer.
+I do mostly Ruby on Rails, also front-end stuff with different JavaScript frameworks
+- Haven't been doing it for that long
+- Noticed that you quickly start to run into the same problems with web apps over and over again, especially when you try to scale them

-^ Building CRUD apps is really easy now, but most of our time is not spend in the CRUD-y parts of a web app, it's spent developing all the stuff behind the web interface, where all the business rules live.
+^ - Building CRUD apps is really easy now, thanks to the frameworks
+- Most of our time is not spent in the CRUD-y parts of a web app, it's spent developing all the stuff behind the web interface, where all the business rules live.

-^ There are some fundamental challenges in web development because of the nature of the internet and user expectations and Phoenix was built in some ways to address some of these problems.
-It's able to offer some unique solutions to these problems because of the Elixir language and the underlying Erlang VM.
-This is a talk about how Phoenix brings a new approach to solving some common chanllenges in web development.
+^ - There are some fundamental challenges in web development because of the nature of the internet and user expectations
+- Phoenix was built in some ways to address some of these problems
+- It's able to offer some unique solutions to these problems because of the Elixir language and the underlying Erlang VM
+- This is a talk about how Phoenix brings a new approach to solving some common challenges in web development.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---